 All projects that apply for 9% Tax Credits and meet the Threshold Eligibility Requirements will be competitively evaluated, rated and ranked based on pre-determined selection criteria, established in accordance with federal law and the District's housing priorities and needs.
-Ingeneral, it is DHCD's goal to provide funding to those projects that provide the greatest publicbenefit while maximizing the impact of public resources.
 The Selection Criteria is defined in this QAP, and may be further clarified in the Affordable Housing RFP.
 Selection Criteria is divided into two portions: Underwriting Scoring and Prioritization Scoring.